NeroKR13/aframe-boilerplate/README.md

 $ git push heroku master
 ```

-Ensure you have at least one node running:
+Ensure you have at least one node running: (NodeJS Server)

 ```
 $ heroku ps:scale web=1